Search

 Type: Garden Guide Plant

-• … This orchid needs full sun to partial shade and moist soil conditions.
-From January through April it produces showy purple … and contrasting colors and in a variety of shapes and sizes.
+• … will experience diurnal temperature fluctuations (changes between day and night temperatures) to insure healthy growth that will support winter flowering.
+The orchid family consists of a … and contrasting colors and in a variety of shapes and sizes.
 Although some orchids are native to temperate zones, most orchids tend to prefer a semi-tropical or tropical environment (USDA … by genus and is consistent with their natural habitat.
 While requiring adequate sunlight for a stunning bloom display, most orchids will not tolerate sustained direct sun.
 Many varieties …

 Type: Garden Guide Plant